NREIP - Undergraduate & Graduate Students

 NREIP provides competitive research internships to approximately 275 college students (200 undergraduate students and 75 graduate students) each year.
 Participating students spend ten weeks during the summer conducting research at approximately 21 DoN laboratories.

-The Naval Postgraduate School will host 18 university students during the summer of 2014.
-For more information, including deadlines and application details for summer 2014, visit http://nreip.asee.org/.
+The Naval Postgraduate School hosted 25 university students during the summer of 2014.
+For more information, including deadlines and application details for summer 2015, visit http://nreip.asee.org/.

 Working with the award winning Hartnell NASA-CIPA and NSF-sponsored programs at Hartnell Community College, the Naval Postgraduate School matches undergraduate students who excel in science, technology, engineering and (STEM) disciplines with NPS research faculty for 8 weeks each summer for the past 7 years.